MonCore/moncore/docs/public/01-platform-overview.md

 - No overlapping AML sweeps
 - No inconsistent system state under restarts or crashes

-### 4.5 Authentication & Session Security
+### 4.5 Authentication & Access Control

-Authentication & Session Security

-MonCore includes a hardened authentication and session control layer with:
+MonCore includes a hardened authentication and access control layer supporting multi-factor authentication, role-based access enforcement, and full audit logging of all authentication and authorization events, designed to satisfy issuer, scheme, and regulatory supervision requirements.

-Strong multi-factor authentication support
-Deterministic session invalidation and revocation
-Realtime session kill and account lock propagation
-Role- and tenant-scoped access enforcement

 All authentication events are audit-logged and correlated with financial activity.

 ---

 ## 5. Multi-Tenant & Partner Model